Reactivity in Dogs

 GENETICS

 Anxiety has a large genetic component, so anxious mothers are more likely to birth anxious puppies.
 Anxious puppies are more likely to have reactivity issues, so if you’re buying from a breeder, be sure you meet the parents and make sure they’re confident, social dogs.
 Not only that, but mom’s stress hormones are passed to the puppies in utero, preparing them to enter into a stressful and scary world before they’re ever born.
-Any situation where a pregnant dog is chronically stressed or anxious will negatively impact the puppies, such as puppy mills, backyard breeders, a stray pregnant dog, a pregnant dog in a shelter environment, or it just that mom is naturally an anxious dog.
+Any situation where a pregnant dog is chronically stressed or anxious will negatively impact the puppies, such as puppy mills, backyard breeders, a stray pregnant dog, a pregnant dog in a shelter environment, or just that mom is naturally an anxious dog.

 LEARNED BEHAVIOR